-You may have trouble with the terminology difference of modulator and carrier.
+You may have trouble with the terminology difference between modulator and carrier.
 I certainly did when I first got into ring modulators.
-I remember it this way: the carrier is ever-present in the ring mod unit and the guitar/instrument input signal is modulating the ever-present carrier.
+I remember it this way: the carrier is ever-present in the ring mod unit, and the guitar/instrument input signal is modulating the ever-present carrier.

 As we'll discuss shortly, the effect of ring modulation doesn't discriminate between modulator and carrier.
 However, to be technically correct, the carrier is the signal produced by the ring mod unit.